suhanw/suhanw.github.io/data/posts/use-github-actions-deploy-nextjs-ssg-site.md

 Read more: https://err.sh/next.js/no-cache
 ```

-I love it when the warning links you to the [answer](https://nextjs.org/docs/messages/no-cache#github-actions) to fix it.
-Good job Vercel.
+The warning links you to the [answer](https://nextjs.org/docs/messages/no-cache#github-actions) to fix it.
+Love it.

 ```diff
 # ./.github/workflows/deploy.workflow.yml